 Older homes are also deemed as risky to insure.
 Consequently, you may be slapped with higher homeowners insurance rates unless you replace your electrical and plumbing systems.

 Most experts agree that a home insurance policy is best reserved for catastrophic losses.
 Hence, you may want to avoid making small claims, which can spike the cost of homeowners insurance.
-Even if you’re thinking of switching to another company, take note that insurers have access to a large database which shows the claims history of every policyholder.
+Even if you’re thinking of switching to another company, take note that insurers have access to a large database that shows the claims history of every policyholder.
 This means that you’ll still be penalized with an expensive insurance premium.

 If you pay your annual or six-month policy in full, you may enjoy a low processing fee or at least a discount on your premium.